 - 5.1.
 The family name (not applicable for Age-Group athletes) and the NOC country code must be placed on the upper front of the uniform and also on the buttocks.
 The initial of the first name may be added before the family name: athletes with the same family name are encouraged to add the initial of the first name.
 The representation of both the family name and country code must meet the following criteria: - a.)
 Font Type: - (i) The font type must be "Arial"; - (ii) Letters for the family name and country code must be in upper case, unless the name is more than 9 letters, in which case lower case letters should be used following the first capital letter.
-Symbols such as '-. and space are considered as characters (See Diagram 2: Family Name Layout).
+Symbols such as '-. and space are considered as characters (See Diagram 2: Family Name Layout). - b.)

-- b.)
 Colour: - (i) If the uniform is a dark colour, the letters must be white.
-If the uniform is a light colour, the letters must be black. - c.)
-Position: - (i) Front: The position on the front is below the World Triathlon logo and Sponsor Spaces B and F. The athlete's family name is above the country code and Sponsor Space A; - (ii) Back: The position on the back is below the waistline so that it is clearly visible when the athlete is on the bike.
-The athlete's family name is above the country code; - (iii) Height: The family name and the country code must be 5cm in height, regardless of the number of letters in the name; - (iv) Width: The length for the family name is a minimum of 12cm and a maximum of 15cm.
+If the uniform is a light colour, the letters must be black.

+- c.)
+Position: - Front: The position on the front is below the World Triathlon logo and Sponsor Spaces B and F. The athlete's family name is above the country code and Sponsor Space A; - (ii) Back: The position on the back is below the waistline so that it is clearly visible when the athlete is on the bike.
+The athlete's family name is above the country code; - (iii) Height: The family name and the country code must be 5 cm in height, regardless of the number of letters in the name; - (iv) Width: The length for the family name is a minimum of 12 cm and a maximum of 15 cm.
 A family name with few letters must still be a minimum length of 12 cm.
-(See Diagram 2: Family Name Layout) The width for the country code must be 6cm to 10 cm;
+(See Diagram 2: Family Name Layout).